On $r$-Simple $k$-Path and Related Problems Parameterized by $k/r$: Preliminaries

 \section{Preliminaries}

 Given a multiset $M$ and an element $e\in M$, $[i] e$ stands for $i$ copies of $e$.
-The {\em size} of a multiset $M=\{[[i_1]e_1,\dots ,[i_p]e_p\}$ is $\sum_{j=1}^p i_j.$
+The {\em size} of a multiset $M=\{[i_1]e_1,\dots ,[i_p]e_p\}$ is $\sum_{j=1}^p i_j.$

-\paragraph{Graph Notation.} For a directed or undirected graph $G$, the vertex set of $G$ is denoted by $V(G)$.
+\paragraph{Graph Terminology and Notation.} For a directed or undirected graph $G$, the vertex set of $G$ is denoted by $V(G)$.
 If $G$ is undirected, its edge set is denoted by $E(G)$, and if $G$ is directed, its arc set is denoted by $A(G)$.
 Given a subset $U\subseteq V(G)$, the subgraph of $G$ induced by $U$ is denoted by $G[U]$, and the subgraph of $G$ obtained by deleting the vertices in $U$ and the edges/arcs incident to them is denoted by $G-U$.
 Given a subset of edges/arcs $U$ in $G$, the subgraph of $G$ obtained by deleting the edges/arcs in $U$ is denoted by $G-U$.
-For a digraph $G$ and a vertex $v\in V(G)$, the out-degree and in-degree of $v$ in $G$ are denoted by $d^+(v)$ and $d^-(v)$, respectively.
+For a directed multigraph $G$ and a vertex $v\in V(G)$, the out-degree and in-degree of $v$ in $G$ are denoted by $d^+(v)$ and $d^-(v)$, respectively.

-A {\em strongly connected digraph} is a digraph $G$ such that for any pair $u,v$ of distinct vertices, $G$ has a path from $u$ to $v$.
-A {\em directed acyclic graph (DAG)} is a digraph with no directed cycle.
+A digraph $G$ is {\em strongly connected} if for any pair $u,v$ of distinct vertices, $G$ has a path from $u$ to $v$.
+The {\em underlying undirected graph} of a directed graph $G$ is an undirected graph $U(G)$ with the same vertex set and $uv\in E(U(G))$ if and only if either $uv\in A(G)$ or $vu\in A(G)$ (or both).
+A digraph~$G$ is {\em weakly connected} if $U(G)$ is connected.
+The {\em weakly connected components} of a digraph~$G$ are subgraphs of $G$ induced by the vertex sets of connected components of $U(G).$ A {\em directed acyclic graph (DAG)} is a digraph with no directed cycle.
 For any positive integer $\ell\in\mathbb{N}$, an {\em $\ell$-colored (di)graph} is a vertex-colored (di)graph where each vertex is colored by exactly one color from $\{1,2,\ldots,\ell\}$.

 For an undirected graph $G$, a {\em vertex cover} of $G$ is a subset of vertices $U\subseteq V(G)$ such that every edge in $E(G)$ is incident to at least one vertex in $U$, and a {\em matching} in $G$ is a subset of edges $U\subseteq E(G)$ such that no two edges in $U$ have a common endpoint.
 A matching $U$ is {\em maximal} if there does not exist $e\in E(G)\setminus U$ such that $U\cup\{e\}$ is a matching.
 The {\em vertex cover number} of $G$ is the minimum size of a vertex cover of $G$.
+A {\em cactus} is a connected graph in which any two cycles have at most one vertex in common.
+For an undirected multigraph $G$ and a vertex $v\in V(G)$, the {\em degree} $d(v)$ of $v$ is the number of edges incident to $v.$ The {\em underlying simple graph} $G$ of an undirected multigraph $H$ is obtained from $G$ by deleting all but one edge among every set of multiple edges.